Seevt/reusable-modal-vue3/README.md

   <DynamicModal :controller="modal"></DynamicModal>
 </template>
 ```
-Thanks to our composable, each variable will hold a different modal instance meaning, if youw want another button opening a different modal we can just create another variable
+Thanks to our composable, each variable will hold a different modal instance meaning, if you want another button opening a different modal we can just create another variable

 ```vue
 <script setup lang="ts">